dnbln/upsilon/README.md

 **Very much a work-in-progress.**

-A simple and lightweight collaboration tool for developers.
+A not-so-lightweight collaboration tool for developers.

 See the [ROADMAP.md](ROADMAP.md) file for the current status of the project.